Deutsche Wohnen & Co. enteignen: Background

 Article 14 of the Basic Law states that "property entails obligations.
 Its use shall also serve the public good".
 This passage dates from 1949 and has never been used before.
 But the existence of an article allowing socialization was employed to advocate for pauses on rent increases or expropriation of high-volume property ownership.

 Article 15 states the legal basis i.e "Grund und Boden [..] können zum Zwecke der Vergesellschaftung durch ein Gesetz [..] in Gemeineigentum.. überführt werden (Land, natural resources and means of production may, for the purpose of socialization, be transferred to public ownership or other forms of public enterprise by a law that determines the nature and extent of compensation).
 Article 15 has never been used in practice.

 Even if the referendum passes, it would not be legally binding, and specific language would need to be spelled out, including compensation amounts which then would need to be passed by the Berlin Senate.
 The German constitution says the compensation amount should balance the interests of the public and other stakeholders.
-It would cost taxpayers an estimated amount between 7 and 36 billion euros, with the higher end being market rates.
+It would cost taxpayers an estimated amount between 7 and 36 billion euros, based on 2021 estimations, with the higher end being market rates.
 If the compensation amount is on the higher end, it could diminish the initiative's effectiveness.

+After the 2026 Berlin state election, won by the Left, which had campaigned with the expropriation idea, various cost estimates were discussed.
+A group of experts, commissioned by the state of Berlin had calculated in 2023, that, depending on the details, between 3.7 and 25.6 billion Euro would be needed.
+Berlins own auditors on the other hand had estimated the compensation for the expropriation alone would be 42 billion Euro.
+The German Confederation of Trade Unions scientific wing IMK, shortly after the 2026 Berlin election, published a study, claiming that the more than 200,000 apartments in question could be acquired by Berlin for 13.5 billion Euro: 4 billion from the state's budget and the rest financed by debt.